skx/sos/README.md

 The Simple Object Storage (SOS) is a HTTP-based object-storage system which allows files to be uploaded, and later retrieved by ID.

-Files can be replicated across a number of hosts to ensure redundancy, and increase availability in the event of hardware failure.
+Files can be replicated across a number of hosts to ensure redundancy, and increased availability in the event of hardware failure.

 * [The design of the system](DESIGN.md).
 * [Scaling to large numbers of objects](SCALING.md).